-We endeavour to keep fees moderate so that parents can choose the school because it is the right place for their children.
-Many parents also donate their time, skills and energies to garden, clean, build and help out in uncountable ways.
-One important way that parents can help the school is by paying fees promptly, without being chased up.
+We endeavour to keep fees moderate so that parents and carers can choose the School because it is the right place for their children.
+One important way that parents and guardians can help the School is by paying fees promptly, without being chased up.

-2019 Student Fees
+Student Fees

-Fees are inclusive of almost all associated educational costs, and include a lot more than most other schools.
-Student fees include the cost of all visiting performances at the school and elsewhere, sporting activities and outdoor education, including bus costs.
-The amount also includes all classroom costs, exercise books, paper, folders, pens, rulers, art and craft materials, text books and library costs.
+Fees are inclusive of almost all associated educational costs and include a lot more than most other schools.
+Student fees include the cost of all visiting performances at the School and elsewhere, sporting activities and outdoor education, including bus costs.
+The amount also includes all classroom costs, exercise books, paper, folders, pens, rulers, art and craft materials, text-books and library costs.